 OPT036 - Independent Prescribing

 Along with OPT034 and OPT035, this module is accredited by the General Optical Council for the Independent Prescribing Qualification.
+This module can only be studied as part of the full Postgraduate Certificate in Therapeutic Prescribing, but credits from that award may be able to be applied to the MSc or postgraduate diploma in Clinical Optometry.

 |Credits||20 credits - CET points available|